stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/11_ppsd_visualization.md

 The `compute ppsd` child node will create a directory structure in the specified output directory where the PPSD images and the related data is saved.

 ## The PPSD output data
-The PPSD images and data are save as daily files in the specified output directory.
+The PPSD images and data are saved as daily files in the specified output directory.

 ~~~console
 stefan@hausmeister:~/tutorial/psysmon_output/ppsd/smi-mr.sm-psysmon-tutorial-ppsd_20220810_144656_496132-time_window_looper/ppsd$ tree -L 3